jfcherng-sublime/ST-AutoSetSyntax/docs/src/advanced-topics/custom-constraint.md

         --8<-- "../../../templates/example_constraint.py"
         ```

-        !!! tip

-            There is a `get_view_snapshot` method, which accepts an `sublime.View` as an argument
-            and returns a `ViewSnapshot` object.
-In the object, there are some cached information
-            about the current view to provide a uniform format and prevent from calling
-            resource-consuming function calls several times among rules.

-            ```py
-            @dataclass
-            class ViewSnapshot:
-                id: int
-                """View ID."""
-                char_count: int
-                """Character count."""
-                content: str
-                """Pseudo file content."""
-                file_name: str
-                """The file name.
-Empty string if not on a disk."""
-                file_name_unhidden: str
-                """The file name without prefixed dots.
-Empty string if not on a disk."""
-                file_path: str
-                """The full file path with `/` as the directory separator.
-Empty string if not on a disk."""
-                file_size: int
-                """In bytes, -1 if file not on a disk."""
-                first_line: str
-                """Pseudo first line."""
-                line_count: int
-                """Number of lines in the original content."""
-                syntax: sublime.Syntax | None
-                """The syntax object.
-Note that the value is as-is when it's cached."""
-            ```

 1. Decide the constraint name of your `Constraint`.

     Say, if your class name is `MyOwnConstraint`, the constraint name is decided by